Short Term Medical

 What short-term medical insurance really means

 In other words, short-term medical insurance can be useful in narrow situations, but it works best when you treat it as temporary, limited coverage and read the exclusions closely.
-People who need broad protection for ongoing care, prescription costs, maternity needs, or chronic conditions usually need to compare it against stronger options such as major medical insurance plans or other comprehensive coverage first.
+People who need broader protection for ongoing care, prescription costs, maternity needs, or chronic conditions usually need to compare it against stronger options such as major medical insurance plans or other comprehensive coverage first.

 Short-term medical vs. comprehensive coverage